 The theory of the culture of poverty suggests that poverty is the result of people's values or cultural norms.
 In a way, it suggests that people who are poor have different cultural values than mainstream society.
 Basically, the theory suggests that we learn certain norms when we grow up in a family who is poor, and this shapes our life choices and opportunities.
 We internalize the values we grow up with, which explains why people who grow up poor often remain poor.

 Another proponent of the culture of poverty theory was Daniel Patrick Moynihan, a United States senator from New York.
-He produced a famous study on black families known as the Moynihan Report in 1965.
-In it, he set out to explain why black families in the United States remained much poorer than their white counterparts.
-The main arguments of the report were that the problems of inner city black families were the result of households headed by single females and high levels of unemployment.
+He produced a famous study on Black families known as the Moynihan Report in 1965.
+In it, he set out to explain why Black families in the United States remained much poorer than their white counterparts.
+The main arguments of the report were that the problems of inner city Black families were the result of households headed by only single women and high levels of unemployment.
 In other words, the effect of poverty was also the cause.
 Moynihan's beliefs support the idea that those born into poverty will remain in poverty, even if the structure of things, like the economy or access to schooling changes.
 Hence, people are likely to remain poor because of the values they've developed from being poor.

 Culture of Poverty: Examples

 How does the culture of poverty theory work in the real world, according to the theorists?
 Let's take some examples of social problems and examine how someone who subscribes to culture of poverty theories would explain them.
 Imagine a large city in the United States where there is a high degree of economic inequality among poor minority residents and white residents.
 An explanation that falls in line with a culture of poverty argument might suggest that high rates of unemployment result from the fact that the poor residents do not value hard work.
 They might be lazy and unwilling to seek out opportunities.
 This explanation might suggest that poor, unemployed people from minority groups lack a work ethic.